Louisiana vs. Georgia Southern NCAA Football Odds, Plays and Insights | September 25, 2021

 - This season, the Ragin' Cajuns have one ATS win in two games as a favorite of 14 points or more.

-- Louisiana's games this year have eclipsed the over/under one time in three opportunities (33.3%).
+- Louisiana's games this year have gone over the point total one time in three opportunities (33.3%).

-- This year, the Ragin' Cajuns have turned the ball over three times, three more than the Eagles' takeaways (0).
+- The Ragin' Cajuns have turned the ball over three times this season, three more turnovers than the Eagles have forced (0).

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.